 CRA International, Inc. (the "Company," or "CRA") is a worldwide leading economic, financial, and management consulting services firm that applies advanced analytic techniques and in-depth industry knowledge to complex engagements for a broad range of clients.
 CRA offers its services in two broad areas: litigation, regulatory and financial consulting and business consulting.
-CRA operates in only one business segment, which is consulting services.
+CRA operates in one business segment, which is consulting services.
+As of September 1, 2009, CRA operates its business under its registered trade name, Charles River Associates.